ShawxingKwok/Tracer/README.md

 to manage its own element memories.
 In the near future, programming languages would be unified and the whole IT development structure would be rebuilt.

-In addition to this, I have two other halfway done works and am waiting for some company to help me make IDE plugins.
+In addition to this, I have two other halfway done works and am waiting for some company to help make IDE plugins.
 I have sent resumes to common top internet companies, but those limited resume sizes are too small and they didn't give me opportunities to display.

 At last, if you are familiar with IT, feel hard to learn Kotlin and love Java or Go more, your logic ability mustn't be well enough for you to engage in IT.
 If so, do something you love and must excel